 That’s the beauty of the system Madison orchestrated.
 It’s supposed to be fraught with division and discord.
 Don’t let anyone tell you otherwise.

-Because, should November 4th come around and government fall into the hands of people who want to dramatically change everything about America and her government, the only thing standing in their way will be ambition counteracting ambition.
-Their mission will be met with resistance from every level of government, from the chambers of Congress itself, to the different parts of the executive and judicial branches, to the state and local governments and from the citizenry itself.
+And ultimately, the only thing standing in the way of a fully materialized oppressive government is ambition counteracting ambition.
+Government’s mission is daily met with resistance from every level of government, from the chambers of Congress itself, to the different parts of the executive and judicial branches, to the state and local governments and from the citizenry itself.

 So, don’t again ever underestimate the power of ambition being made to counteract ambition.